alysson-souza/all-mangas-reader-2/README.md

  - vuex-shared-mutations : a great plugin for Vuex which allows to synchronize vuex data model through different instances of Vue using localStorage events
  - webextension-polyfill : web extension API has been normalize and is implemented in Chrome, Firefox, Edge, ... but with still a few differences, thanks to this polyfill, the code works everywhere
  - axios : for xhr
  - jQuery : jQuery is still there, to manipulate DOM, it's still the best.
 Mirrors implementations are based on jQuery and the content script uses it as well.
-We are stuck in jQuery 2.x.x because a lot of mirrors implementations are still using jQuery functions deprecated in jQuery 3.x (like size())
  - regenerator-runtime : the original Facebook plugin to execute ES6 async / await code.
 When Babel compiles async / await code, it generates references to this plugin.
 This one is way much lighter than the babel-polyfill which can do the same (and more) and is the reference implementation for babel as well.

 ## Dev dependencies
 All Mangas Reader V2 is based on Webpack to compile the code.
 It uses Babel to compile EcmaScript 6 syntax, which is much more readable.

+## Release version
+**For repository admins only**

+Beta channel is automatically updated on each commit.

+Process to release a stable version :
+ - commit version change with message 'Update version to x.y.z before tag NO-CI' : CI will run on gitlab but webhook (which generates xpi and crx server side) will not consider artefacts as a version because of the 'NO-CI' in commit message, do not forget NO-CI, if not, beta Vx.y.z.157 will be generated and will prevent next commits to create valid versions because after the version is tagged, beta version will start at 1 after the first commit after tag
+ - tag version on develop (will generate beta for Vx.y.z.0)
+ - merge develop into master
+ - tag version on master (will generate release Vx.y.z when the tag CI runs on master)

 ## License
 All Mangas Reader is licensed under GPL V3